-The internal auditors have highlighted that the Groups Risk Management process needs to be updated.
-The Group are responding to this by working with the internal auditors to develop a new Risk Register and implement training for the governing body and the Exec Team.
-This will be paired with installing a Risk Management system and training across the College Management Team to allow department risk registers to be developed and monitored.
+The internal auditors in the year ending 31 July 2020 highlighted that the Groups Risk Management process needs to be updated.
+In the year ending 31 July 2021, the Group has responded to this by working with the internal auditors to develop and implement a new Risk Register.
+Training has been provided for the governing body and the Exec Team.
+This was paired with installing a Risk Management system and training across the College Management Team to allow the creation of department risk registers.